The Sweet House of Horrors: Production

 The Sweet House of Horrors is one of four films made for the Italian television series La case maledette.
 The series was developed by Luciano Martino following the release of Brivido Giallo.
 The series was intended to be part of six films to be directed by Fulci, Umberto Lenzi and Lamberto Bava.
 Due to other commitments, Bava stepped out of the project to be replaced by Marcello Avallone, who also dropped out of the project leading to only four films being made.
 For his two films, Fulci asked to replace the two stories he was given with two of his own design.
-The films were shot on 16mm outside of Rome on a schedule of four weeks each.
+The films were shot on 16 mm film outside of Rome on a schedule of four weeks each.

 Immediately after finishing work on his first film in the series The House of Clocks on February 25, 1989, Fulci started work on The Sweet House of Horrors which finished filming in March.
 The film was shot in Ponte Pattoli.
 The information in the film's credits and the facade seen in the film indicate the filming location "Agriturismo Il Covone" in Ponte Pattoli.
 A last minute casting change happened involving Alexander Vernon Dobtcheff replacing Cosimo Cinieri.

 Release

 Along with the other films made for La case maledette, The Sweet House of Horrors was shelved.
 When asked about the films being released in the early 1990s, Fulci responded that the series had been sold to elsewhere in the world, they would have to ask Reiteitalia when they would be shown in Italy.
 The films were only shown in 2000 in Italy when they were released on VHS thanks to the efforts of the magazine Nocturno Cinema.
+It was screened on Quadrifoglio Odeon TV on January 13, 2001.
 They were shown on Italian satellite television in 2006.
 The film was released on DVD in the United States by Shriek Show on November 19, 2002.

 Fulci spoke very positively on his two films made for La case maledette, calling them "Fantastic!
 Excellent Filmmaking!" and that they were "Two of his best films [he'd] made!".